EXERCISE AND ALCOHOL CONSUMPTION

 Alcohol Consumption and Your Heart

-Alcohol will also have many different effects on your heart and circulatory system.
-When you drink any type of alcohol, you may begin to see an almost immediate reduction in your endurance capabilities.
-Anytime you drink, your heat loss will increase due to the alcohol stimulating blood vessels to dilate.
-This loss in heat can cause your muscles to become quite cold, hence becoming slower and weaker during your muscle contractions.
+Alcohol also has many different negative effects on your heart and circulatory system.
+When you drink any type of alcohol, you may begin to see an almost immediate reduction in your endurance.

 Alcohol Consumption and Digestion